-We’re incredibly lucky as guitarists today – there is a massive range of excellent products and gear out there to take care of every aspects of being a guitarist.
-You have a massive range of choices when it comes to pedals, pickups, guitars, amps, strings, recording gear, etc. In every category of products there are stand-out examples that can really bring you joy as a guitarist.
+We’re incredibly lucky as guitarists today – there is a massive range of excellent products and gear out there to take care of every aspect of being a guitarist.
+You have a massive range of choices when it comes to pedals, pickups, guitars, amps, strings, recording gear, etc. In every category of products, there are stand-out examples that can really bring you joy as a guitarist.

 The MAB String Dampener

-If you haven’t heard of Michael Angelo Batio before, check him out on YouTube because there’s not many other guitarists like him out there.
+If you haven’t heard of Michael Angelo Batio before, check him out on YouTube because there are not many other guitarists like him out there.
 From the hand over the neck tapping, four neck guitars and ridiculous shredding skills (in a good way), he’s a guitarist worth checking out.